opentable/slate/source/index.md

 * Party Size
 * Reservation date and time

-Providers should acknowledge the PUT with a 200 and update the sequence-id with a new value in order to help protect against collisions.
+Providers should acknowledge the PUT with a 200.

 ### URL Detail